flathub-infra/flatpak-external-data-checker/README.md

 a [GitHub access token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line), specified in the `GITHUB_TOKEN` environment variable.

+### Selectively submitting PRs

+The tool will by default open PRs if at least one source is updated.
+Alternatively, the tool can be configured to only open PRs if at least one "important" source is updated.
+This can avoid unwanted PRs, e.g. PRs that only update a single library.

+To only open PRs when at least one important source is updated, first set `require-important-update` to `true` in `flathub.json`.
+If using a custom workflow, instead pass `--require-important-update` to the tool.
+Then, set property `is-important` to `true` in the checker metadata for any important source(s).
+Sources with `is-main-source` in their checker metadata are also considered important.

 ### Automatically merging PRs

 The tool will also automatically merge previously opened pull request for